othmane-kada/aramco_Technathon/README.md

 ## 3 step
 preprocesiing and clustering and trainig of DAS data //DONE
 ## 4 step
-predicting DAS and write h5 files // in progress
+predicting DAS and write h5 files // DONE
 ## 5 step
 DAS to DTS pattern detections // to be done ...
 ## 6 step